Pirashan/OMSCS-Notes/CS 6603 - AIES/Module 02 - BS of Big Data and Stats 101.md

 Of course, correlation does not imply causation!

+The **correlation coefficient** summarizes the association between two variables.
+A zero correlation coefficient indicates no linear relationship.
+A value of +1 indicates a perfect positive correlation, while a value of -1 indicates a perfect negative correlation.

 ### Correlation Vs. Causation Examples

 This section includes correlation vs. causation examples (see lecture for more details).